 How can we start to allocate resources in the wake of COVID-19?

 143 days.
 That's the amount of time, as of this blog post, that those of us who work here in Austin, Texas, have been adjusting (and readjusting) to various levels of pandemic-related changes.
-It's pretty safe to say that on Friday, March 13, few people in Texas or anywhere else imagined that we'd be spending more of 2020 inside of our homes than out of it – especially where the workplace is concerned.
+It's pretty safe to say that on Friday, March 13, few people in Texas or anywhere else imagined that we'd be spending more of the recent years inside of our homes than out of it – especially where the workplace is concerned.
 We're navigating a so-called "new normal" that's actually far from it and while the initial panic the coronavirus inspired may have subsided the pandemic itself is showing no sign of going anywhere.
 It's clear: it's time to get back to work, even if that means working around the crisis.
 A little less clear?
 How business can allocate company resources during the process and stick the landing on the other side.

-To answer this question, we looked to the people who are currently making those decisions – including our own CFO, Mike Murphy – to. to weigh in on everything from cost containment to coping with managing COVID-19 related workplace expenditures, and how organizations can work toward long-term success when the timeline we're all working with doesn't make it easy to even define what long-term is.
+To answer this question, we looked to the people who are currently making those decisions – including our own CFO, Mike Murphy – to weigh in on everything from cost containment to coping with managing COVID-19 related workplace expenditures, and how organizations can work toward long-term success when the timeline we're all working with doesn't make it easy to even define what long-term is.
 How is our leadership team preparing for employees getting back to work in the wake of COVID-19?

 As organizations are getting back to work, Murphy says, they'll have three important tasks in front of them, the first of which is looking at the ebb and flow of cash coming in and going out of company coffers.
 This is the time to take a detailed, unflinching account of the costs and resources that have been affected – for better or worse – by the coronavirus.